INTRODUCTION

 UNDERSTANDING FATTY LIVER DISEASE

 Excess fat storage in the liver disrupts its function, leading to inflammation and metabolic imbalances.
 Omega-3 fatty acids help regulate fat metabolism by enhancing the breakdown of triglycerides and reducing fat accumulation.
-Studies suggest that omega-3s can:
+Studies suggest that omega-3 fatty acids can:

-By supporting healthy fat metabolism, improve liver health with omega-3 fatty acids by protecting the liver from excessive fat buildup.
+Support healthy fat metabolism and improve liver health with omega-3 fatty acids by protecting the liver from excessive fat accumulation.

 LOWERING INFLAMMATION FOR BETTER LIVER FUNCTION

 Chronic inflammation contributes to liver damage and disease progression.
 Omega-3 fatty acids have strong anti-inflammatory properties that help reduce liver inflammation and prevent further damage.
-EPA and DHA, two types of omega-3s, work by lowering pro-inflammatory markers such as cytokines and reducing oxidative stress.
+Eicosapentaenoic acid (EPA) and Docosahexaenoic Acid (DHA), two types of omega-3 fatty acids, work by lowering pro-inflammatory markers such as cytokines and reducing oxidative stress.
 Regular omega-3 intake supports a healthier liver environment, reducing the risk of liver fibrosis and long-term complications.

 OMEGA-3S AND TRIGLYCERIDE REDUCTION